RACE RULES FOR 2026 WHW RACE

 Checkpoints:

 Each runner is required to check in at a number of checkpoints throughout the race.
-The checkpoints and the cut-off times are as follows:

-Balmaha (19miles) – 5hrs 0 mins
+Balmaha (19miles) – 5hrs 0 mins (sums.touched.shuffles)

-Beinglas Farm (42miles) – 12hrs 0 mins
+Beinglas Farm (42miles) – 12hrs 0 mins (reforming.mailings.conjured)

-Auchtertyre (51miles) – 15hrs 30 mins
+Auchtertyre (51miles) – 15hrs 30 mins (striving.exhaled.songbird)

-Bridge of Orchy (60miles) – 18hrs 30 mins
+Bridge of Orchy (60miles) – 18hrs 30 mins (contracting.animates.riverside)

-Glencoe Ski Centre (71miles) – 23hrs 0 mins
+Glencoe Ski Centre (71miles) – 23hrs 0 mins (movie.untrained.object)

-Kinlochleven (81miles) – 28hrs 0 mins
+Kinlochleven (81miles) – 28hrs 0 mins (refreshed.mole.splice)

-Fort William (95miles) – 35hrs 0 mins
+Fort William (95miles) – 35hrs 0 mins (husband.greed.lousy)

 Any runner not reaching a checkpoint within the allocated time will be withdrawn from the race.
 This will be based on the electronic timing and all cut-off times will be strictly enforced.
-To give an example, a runner arriving at Beinglas Farm at 12 hours, 0 minutes and 59 seconds will be allowed to continue.
-A runner arriving at 12 hours, 1 minute and 0 seconds will be withdrawn.
+To give an example, a runner arriving at Beinglas Farm at 12 hours, 0 minutes and 0 seconds will be allowed to continue.
+A runner arriving at 12 hours, 0 minutes and 1 seconds will be withdrawn.
 It is a condition of entry that any runner failing to reach a checkpoint within the designated timescales surrenders their timing card and does not continue in the race.
 The only exception to this is where a runner has stopped to help another runner in trouble and this has caused them to miss a cut-off; in that case the runner will be referred to the Race Safety Officer or Race Director, whose decision will be final.

 If a marshal is concerned about the condition of any runner, this will be referred to the Race Doctor, the Race Safety Officer, or the Race Director.
 They will determine what action, if any, needs to be taken: this could include a variety of measures including, if considered appropriate, instructing withdrawal from the race.
 Such an instruction would only be given where it was considered necessary for the runner’s own safety, and would not be taken lightly.
-However, it is a condition of entry that
+However, it is a condition of entry that any such instruction must be followed, and the decision of the Race Doctor, Race Safety Officer or Race Director is final.

-As a general rule no food or drink will be provided at checkpoints; it all needs to be provided by the runner and carried by the support crew or put in a drop bag.
 The exception to this is that water will be available at Balmaha, Rowardennan, Inversnaid and Beinglas, so please do not put water into your drop-bags for these places.

 Support crew:

+You are required to provided details of your support crew in the run up to the event, with the form needing to be completed and submitted once the final instructions have been issued.
 You will not be allowed to take part in the event unless these details have been provided.
 Please submit your details using the designated form and not by any other way: it makes it much easier for the organising team to access the information if required on race day.

 Auchtertyre Farm